Here Be Dragons Episode 5

 “You were telling me about the broken floor, um … Zubin?”

 “Ah, perceptive AND tenacious.
-Very good.
+Admirable qualities.
 You have spotted the tunnel’s drainage system.
 After digging out the shaft and its lair, the dragon cuts away the entrance floor in a steep slope down the mountainside.
-It reassembles the loose rubble – no one knows how – and fuses it lightly into place, leaving the gaps that you see.
+It reassembles the loose rubble – we assume by partially melting the rubble – fusing it lightly into place, leaving the gaps that you see.
 When storms lash the tunnel’s entrance, rainwater drains through the rubble, down that hidden, steep slope, then it washes out and down the mountainside.”

 The priest nodded at Prentyze’s helm, still casting its light.
 “That’s a remarkably clever trick.
 Be so good as to shine it further ahead for a moment, nearer your father’s feet.
 That’s right.
 There.
 See?
 No more cracks.
 We are deep enough to have reached the limit of the drainage system.
 From now, until we arrive at the lair, there will be solid rock under our feet.”

-Knowing how the drains worked explained a lot, but it didn’t quite make sense.
+Knowing how the drains worked explained a lot, but it didn’t fully make sense.
+There was the obvious scholarly question “why?” to be asked.

 “Um ...
 It must be really dry down in the lair.
 Don’t dragons get thirsty?
 If it allowed water to run downslope, it would always have a supply of drinking water.”